sigasi/sigasi_insights/content/manual/views.md

 {{< figure src="/img/releasenotes/3.8/dependencies_project_libraries_units.png" alt="Dependencies View for a complete project with libraries and design units" >}}

-The dependencies view has following options:
+The Dependencies View has following options:

 * ![](/img/releasenotes/3.8/icon_project.png) show dependencies of entire projct.
 Uncheck to focus on the dependencies of the active editor only.
 * ![](/img/releasenotes/3.8/icon_libraries.png) Group design files per library
 * ![](/img/releasenotes/3.8/icon_units.png) Show design units inside design files.
 The design units are prefixed with an abbreviation of their kind (**a**rchitecture, **m**odule, **p**ackage, ..." >}}

-The dependencies view can help you **navigate** too.
+The Dependencies View can help you **navigate** too.
 Double click a file name in the diagram to open the corresponding editor.

-The dependencies View can also be **pinned**.
+The Dependencies View can also be **pinned**.
 This prevents the diagram from changing when you switch editors.

 You can **export** this diagram for documentation by clicking the save icon.

 # Documentation View

-The **Documentation view** gives you a live preview of the [automatic documentation](/manual/documentation) Sigasi Studio can generate for your project.
+The **Documentation View** gives you a live preview of the [automatic documentation](/manual/documentation) Sigasi Studio can generate for your project.

 {{< figure src="/img/manual/documentationview.png" >}}